adamzr2000/blockchain-mec-federation/README.md

 ./deploy.sh
 ```

-2. Launch the orchestrator's web server on every VM and define the federation's domain parameters in the [federation](./dlt-network-docker/) directory using (at least) [consumer1.env](./config/federation/consumer1.env) and [provider1.env](./config/federation/provider1.env)files.
+2. Launch the orchestrator's web server on every VM and define the federation's domain parameters in the [federation](./dlt-network-docker/) directory using (at least) [consumer1.env](./config/federation/consumer1.env) and [provider1.env](./config/federation/provider1.env) files.
 Ensure to modify `DOMAIN_FUNCTION` according to the role within the federation (`consumer` or `provider`), and adjust `INTERFACE_NAME` to match your VM's network interface name for VXLAN tunnel setup.

 ```bash
 # VM1